rowickalab/qDSB-Seq/README.md

     -b CHARACTER        backgrond coordinates on genome to remove background noise from cutting efficiency calculation -p CHARACTER        output prefix

 Here who can follow the example to learn how to run this code.
-This example come from real data, but a selected dataset.
+This example come from real data of budding yeast, but a selected dataset.
 The genome is cleaved by NotI enzyme.

 Before running the code, who should prepare or use the input data as follows:

-1.Sequencing reads from DSB sequencing, only sequence without name and quality inside
+1)Sequencing reads from DSB sequencing, only sequence without name and quality inside

     test_i-BLESS.seq